ManageIQ/manageiq-api-mock/README.md

 }

 ```
-####Overriding stock endpoints with local changes
+#### Overriding stock endpoints with local changes
-If you would like to override any of the endpoints in the repo please drop the overriden files into the mock_api/local directory structure.
+If you would like to override any of the endpoints in the repo please drop the overriden files into the **/local** directory structure.
 This will pick up and override files that match from stock data.